Target Species

 The recommended dosage rate is 3-10 mg/kg bodyweight (depending on age and species - see table) by intramuscular or intravenous injection in large animals and by subcutaneous or intramuscular injection in small animals.

-The treatment may be repeated at 24 hour intervals up to 4 times (5 treatments in all).
+The treatment may be repeated at 24 hour intervals up to 4 times (5 treatments in total).

 Prolonged action dosage regime: